How To Prepare Your Home For Seasonal Changes

 Rebecca says a spark arrester or chimney cap is a must for both types of fireplaces.
 Not only does it keep sparks from ascending the chimney and landing on the roof, but it also keeps birds and rain out of your home.

 Once the nights start to cool down in the '80s and the kids are back in school it is time to assess your pool motor run time and chemical use.
 The motor can be reduced by a couple of hours a day during off-peak hours.
 Also, less chlorine is required in cooler temps.
 Be sure to test your pool water (or have it tested at your local pool supply) and make sure you are not wasting money by over chlorinating.
-Steve Ward of Arizona Pool Water Recycling reminds homeowners to keep pool baskets clean.
+Be sure to check your pool filters & buckets.
 Even though monsoons will be over, deciduous trees will be losing their leaves with the potential of clogging the system.

 Irrigation can be tricky.
 Our plants and landscape are living and breathing organisms, requiring closer attention to detail.
 While there are smart watering systems, the smartest thing a homeowner can do is to become a student of their unique yard.
 Watering systems should be adjusted every quarter.
 When the seasons change cutting back on watering frequency should be considered.